lakshya46jain/real_estate_analyzer/README.md

 - Update the Google Maps display to refresh when a location is entered in the Location Search bar.

-- Integrate PostgreSQL to log data whenever the user clicks the search button.

 - Link the Microsoft Azure-deployed Machine Learning Model to generate a price estimate based on the user-provided data.